Tinder/Nodes/RxSwift.md

 Configure the Nodes Xcode templates generator for RxSwift.

-Provide a path to a custom config file with the `--config` option when executing `nodes-xcode-templates-gen`.
+Specify a path to a custom config file by providing the `--config` option when executing `nodes-xcode-templates-gen`.

 ### Sample Config File